 Self-awareness

-If you were to ask me what my top 3 faults are, they’d roll off my tongue like my favorite song.
-I’d probably give you more than 3.
-If asked to list my strengths, that would take me a bit more time.
-When you have a tendency to focus on everything that you don’t like about yourself it will become a habit – to the point where you won’t acknowledge, let alone realize, your strengths.
-Happy people know what makes them special, even if it’s something as seemingly minor as knowing how to fold bed sheets just right (especially the ones with the elastic around the corner edges).
+If you were to ask me what my top three faults are, they’d roll off my tongue like my favorite song.
+In fact, I’d probably give you more than three.
+If asked to list my strengths, that would take time.
+When you have a tendency to focus on everything that you don’t like about yourself it will become a habit—to the point where you won’t acknowledge, let alone realize, your strengths.
+Happy people know what makes them special, even if it’s something as seemingly minor as knowing how to fold bed sheets.
 People who are vulnerable to depression see nothing but their faults and are completely unaware of what makes them unique and amazing.

-While I would love to develop my spatial intelligence (mostly because I can’t parallel park) or my mathematical intelligence (because I call fractions “those things with the number, then the line, then the number”), it’s my emotional intelligence that I am currently working on developing.
+While I would love to develop my spatial intelligence (mostly because I can’t parallel park) or my mathematical intelligence (because I call fractions “those things with the number, then the line, then the number”), it’s my emotional intelligence that I am currently developing.
 Your EQ has a significant impact on how you interact with others, the quality of your relationships, and, as we’ve seen, your mental health.
-If you’re uncomfortable with your emotions, be they your own or those of others, you’ll experience the repercussions in your everyday life.
-But like other intelligence types, EQ can be nurtured and improved.
-I’d highly recommend the services of a life coach, or a therapist if you’d like to dig a little deeper into your emotional habits (and particularly if you’re struggling with a mental health issue).
-Here are a few other tips:
+If you’re uncomfortable with your emotions, be they your own or other people’s, you’ll experience the repercussions in your everyday life.
+But like other forms of intelligence, EQ can be nurtured and improved.
+I’d highly recommend the services of a life coach or a therapist, if you’d like to dig a little deeper into your emotional habits.

-Take small steps if you’re not used to expressing emotions.
-Start with those that are the least intimidating, like gratitude, awe, or boredom.
-For example, try offering someone you are comfortable with a genuine compliment, and then take it one step further to an expression of appreciation.
+Take small steps if you’re not used to expressing your feelings.
+Start with the emotions that are the least intimidating, like gratitude, awe, or boredom.
+For example, try offering a friend a genuine compliment and then take it one step further to an expression of appreciation.
 When you need to communicate a negative feeling, start by writing down how you feel before saying it.
 Like learning any new skill, emotional expression will get easier with time and practice.

 Let your emotions out.
-A study on life satisfaction and negative life events revealed that people who wrote out what was bothering them or who talked things out with someone showed an improvement in mental health and life satisfaction.
-So when something is bothering you, don’t keep it locked up inside.
+A study on life satisfaction and negative life events revealed that people who wrote out what was bothering them or who talked about them with someone they trusted showed an improvement in mental health and life satisfaction.
+So when something is bothering you, don’t keep it locked inside.
 A problem can often feel less intense when we can share that burden, so to speak.
 Release all your negative feelings and thoughts in a journal.
 Talk to a trusted friend, a spiritual leader, a therapist, or join an online community that focuses on helping others get through personal and emotional difficulties.
-There is always help out there.
+There is always help.

 “Educating the mind without educating the heart is no education at all.”